edcedcedcedc/computer-science-curriculum-ossu/README.md

 ## Schedule

 **Each Day:**
-- Codeforces from 9 a.m noon
+- Google Summer of Code for Rocket Chat in the morning and afternoon

 **Monday:**
 - Data Structures
 - Physics 200
+- Codeforces

 **Tuesday:**
 - Introduction to Probability